saulpierotti/markdown_notebook/AG.md

 * The DNA fragments with bound primer and polymerase are inserted in a SMRT cell
 * The SMRT cell contains millions of wells on its surface, called Zero-mode waveguides (ZMWs)
 * Each ZMW hosts a single DNA molecule with a single DNA polymerase and primer
+* The DNA polymerase is fixed at the botton of the ZMW, making the single-molecule signal detectable
 * Labeled nucleotides are added and their addition is detected in each ZMW
+	* The systhesis is continuous, not stepwise like in Illumina
+	* Detection is possible since the nucleotide pauses for some time at the bottom of the ZMW while it is added
+	* AFter addition the dye is cleaved and diffuses away
 * 2 modes of operation are possible: Circular consensus Sequencing (CCS) and Continuous Long Reads (CLR)
 * In CCS the circular DNA is read again and again generating an high-fidelity (HiFi) read, with 99% accuracy
 * In CLR the molecule is as long as possible and it is read for as many nucleotides as possible, so to generate long reads